Beginner’s Guide to Credit Scores in 2025

 The classic lender checklist still rules automated underwriting models:

-Modern algorithms fold in trended data—how your balances move month‑to‑month—so “capacity” now looks at trajectory, not just today’s snapshot.
+Modern algorithms now track trended data—how your balances move month to month—so “capacity” looks at trajectory, not just today’s balance.

 How Long Does It Take to Reach a 700 Score From Scratch?

-1. First six months: Open one secured card and one credit‑builder loan.
+1. First 6 months: Open one secured card and one credit‑builder loan

-2. Month 7–12: Add a second revolving line (store or student card) and keep every balance below 10 %.
+2. Month 7–12: Add a second line (store or student card) and keep balances below 10%

-3. Month 13–24: Ask existing issuers for credit‑line increases (CLIs).
-This widens your denominator, slashing utilization overnight.
+3. Month 13–24: Ask your card issuers for credit‑line increases (CLIs) to reduce utilization

 Beginner Credit Score Ranges at a Glance

-Poor 300–579 Denied for most cards; focus on secured products
+What It Means: Denied for most cards; start with secured products

 Fast‑Track Strategies for First‑Timers

-• Piggyback wisely.
-Become an authorized user on a trusted relative’s low‑utilization card (no missed payments).
+• Piggyback wisely: Become an authorized user on a responsible family member’s card

-• Mix matters.
-Installment + revolving accounts lift your “credit mix” factor (10 % of FICO).
+• Mix matters: Having both installment and revolving accounts boosts your “credit mix” factor

 Micro-story: Jasmine set up an automatic $20 transfer into a credit‑builder loan each payday.
 In 12 months she owned the savings and watched her score jump 112 points—cheaper than any premium credit‑repair service.